Purr-ide Post: Are Gay Cats a Thing?

 As you can probably assume from definitions that rely entirely on how one sees themselves, it’s going to be pretty hard if not impossible to measure this without asking the cat directly.
 As chatty as some cats are (my own sweet Zoloft included!), they can’t really tell us how they identify.

 We can’t really know what a cat’s sexual orientation or gender identity is as we can’t ask them about attraction or identity.
-Of course, cat parents are free to think of their cat as whatever orientation they want.
-The cat likely doesn’t care one bit so if you think your cat is gay, you are free to label them as such!
-Just know that technically we can’t fully know what’s going on in their cute little brains.
+Of course, cat parents, whether they are gay or not, are free to think of their cat as whatever orientation they want.
+Your cat doesn’t care one bit so if you think your cat is gay, you are free to (literally if you’d like) label them as such.
+You can even get them a fun rainbow toy filled with catnip so your cat, too, can celebrate Pride.

 Homosexuality In Other Species